Leh Ladakh Trip: a High-altitude Adventure

 For some ordinary persons, it could sound like “crazy” flying up the Himalayan mountains for a holiday during the coldest time of the year.
 However, it was my choice to experiment a such different and unique experience in India.

 The fact that Leh Ladakh has become so easily accessible is good as well as bad at the same time.
 It is good for locals, with good roads, cheaper transportation, increased income, and a better standard of living.
-Bad, as the true essence of the place is lost due to a large number of tourists.
-It may also disturb the natural beauty of the place (if tourists are not responsible).
+The true essence of the place is lost slowly due to a large number of tourists.
+It may also disturb the natural beauty of the place.

 I will never forget these days.
-I felt so energized, so special, so delighted.
+So energized, so special, so delighted.
 I pretend to go back and stay longer and in different seasons to explore more.

 Article by: Sushil Verma.